University of Santo Tomas: Academic profile

-UST offers over 63 undergraduate programs in over 100 undergraduate specializations, 3 professional programs, over 50 master programs, and over 20 doctorate programs enrolling 40,375 students in 2019.
-The Graduate School (excluding the Faculties of Ecclesiastical Studies, Civil Law, and Medicine and Surgery) received the most freshmen with 1,371 students.
+UST offers over 63 undergraduate programs in over 100 undergraduate specializations, three professional programs, over 50 master programs, and over 20 doctorate programs enrolling 44,812 students in the first term of the academic year 2025–2026.
+The Faculty of Art and Letters received the most freshmen with 4,315 students and the Faculty of Engineering followed with 4,015.
 In 2018, there were 371 foreign students, majority were from Asian countries.
 The UST Hospital, which serves as the training hospital of the Faculty of Medicine and Surgery, offers 21 residency training programs.

-The university produced 8,131 graduates in 2022.
+The university produced 6,963 graduates in 2025.

 Admissions

-UST holds the University of Santo Tomas Entrance Test (USTET) annually.
-The results are released on January 28, feast of day of St. Thomas Aquinas.
+The university administers the University of Santo Tomas Entrance Test (USTET) as one of the admission requirements for high school and college in UST Manila, college in UST General Santos, and senior high school in UST Angelicum College.
+The results are released on April 28, also the foundation day of the university.
 In 2020 and 2021, the USTET was replaced by the UST Admission Rating (USTAR) because of the COVID-19 situation in the country.
-The USTAR is a score that computes a number of parameters obtained primarily from the academic records of the applicant.
-In 2021, the university received 48,411 applications for the USTAR, admitting 7,772 college freshmen.
-The Faculty of Engineering had the most freshmen for 3 consecutive years with 1,071 students.
+The USTAR was a composite score that evaluated parameters obtained primarily from the academic records of the applicant.
+In 2020, the university received 48,411 applications for the USTAR, admitting 7,772 college freshmen for the school year 2021–2022.
+The Faculty of Engineering had the most freshmen for three consecutive years, with 1,071 students.
 The USTET resumed in 2022 for the 2023–2024 school year.

+The USTET is also conducted in 35 provincial testing centers and 8 international testing sites, namely Hong Kong, Doha, Dubai, Manama, Muscat, Al-Khobar, Jeddah, and Riyadh.

 The Faculty of Medicine and Surgery separately conducts a psychological examination for the first-year Doctor of Medicine program as part of the admission process.
 However, the scholastic standing and NMAT score are given the biggest weight in accepting applicants.
-Applicants must have a GWA score of at least 2.00/B+/86% and an NMAT score of at least 85%ile.
+Applicants must have a GWA score of at least 2.00/B+/86% and an NMAT score of at least 85th percentile.
 About 480 candidates are accepted out of 1,700 to 1,900 applicants annually.
 No entrance examination was held in 2021.
 For the B.S. in Basic Human Studies (LEAPMed) program, the faculty shortlists the top 200 USTET college applicants using the UST Predictive Scoring.
 It comprises the USTET score or USTAR rating, the LEAPMed examination score, and the IQ score.
 After an interview and a psychological examination, only the top 90 applicants are accepted.

 The Faculty of Civil Law also conducts a separate entrance examination for the degree of Juris Doctor.